-The Loudoun Education Foundation is pleased to support the 36th Annual LCPS Regional Science & Engineering Fair (RSEF), which involves over 220 high school students from Loudoun County Public Schools.
-Science projects were on display on Thursday, March 23rd, at Riverside High School.
-Orbital ATK was the main sponsor, donating $10,000 to fund the fair.
-Students are selected to attend the RSEF by their schools.
+The Loudoun Education Foundation is pleased to support the 37th Annual LCPS Regional Science & Engineering Fair (RSEF), which involves over 220 high school students from Loudoun County Public Schools.
+Science projects will be on display Thursday, March 15th, at Riverside High School.

 Willowcroft Science Endowment

 Congratulations to 2017 Willowcroft Science Scholarship winner William Cho of John Champe High School.
 He was awarded a $4,000 scholarship.
 His teacher and inspiration is Jackie Curley of the Academy of Science, who received the $3,000 Willowcroft Science Teacher Award.